2026 Fishing Information

 Bering Sea Salmon Bycatch Report

-These federal fisheries are managed by the North Pacific Fishery Management Council (NPFMC) and NOAA Fisheries, and they include pollock trawl fisheries.
-On average, 40-50% of all Chinook salmon and 12-20% of all chum salmon bycatch in Bering Sea pollock trawl fisheries are of Western and Interior Alaska origin.
+Commercial groundfish fisheries in the Bering Sea, including pollock and bottom trawl fisheries, catch non-target species like Chinook and chum salmon when fishing.
+On average, ~50% of all Chinook salmon and ~20% of all chum salmon bycatch in the Bering Sea pollock trawl fishery are of Western and Interior Alaska origin.

 2026 Fishing News